Correction Officer: How Do I Become a Correctional Officer

 Learn how to become a correctional officer.
 Research the education and career requirements, training information and experience required for starting a career as a correctional officer.

 Correctional officers oversee and are responsible for the persons who have been incarcerated in a correctional facility or are awaiting trial in county, state or federal prisons.
 Their duties include enforcing rules, supervising inmates, inspecting jail cells and reporting inmate behavior.
 Correctional officers also maintain safety and security by preventing fights and enforcing rules.
+Potential danger from confrontations with inmates and exposure to contagious diseases may cause considerable job stress.

-A high school diploma is required for all correctional officer jobs; however, some employers, such as federal prisons, require either work experience or college education.
+A high school diploma is required for all correctional officer jobs; however, some employers, such as federal prisons, also require either work experience or college education.
 In many cases, new correctional officers will need to complete training that's based on the American Correctional Association's guidelines.
 The table below summarizes the requirements to work as a correctional officer.

 |Degree Level||High school diploma; associate's or bachelor's degree preferred or required in some cases*|